 B- Crossroads Park & Ride (151 Crossroads Blvd) - 550 parking spaces

 VIA has several routes carrying visitors and locals throughout the downtown area.
-PRIMO 100 (formerly the Yellow Route) or buses marked "Downtown Shuttle" goes through the center of town and services the Alamodome.
+PRIMO 100 (formerly the Yellow Route) or buses marked "Downtown Shuttle" go through the center of town and service the Alamodome.
 On game day, fans are dropped off at the North entrance of the Alamodome at the Thompson Center Transit Station.

 PRIMO runs every 12-15 minutes.
 There is also a PRIMO line coming from the Medical Center so check VIA's website on the best ways to get to the game from there.

 The Downtown Shuttle runs every 10 minutes starting at 2:45 p.m. east on Market from Downtown UTSA and will run a full hour after the game.